Skip to Content

 Caroline Mulligan

-Caroline Mulligan earned a BA with concentrations in English Nonfiction Writing and History from Brown University.
-She has completed an internship at the Vine Deloria, Jr. Library at the National Museum of the American Indian at the Smithsonian Institution, and worked as a student assistant at the John Hay Special Collections Library and Orwig Music Library at Brown University.
-Caroline provides logistical and administrative support for the Imaging Services department, including assisting collections photographers with digitization workflows, generating project proposals, assisting with rehousing of collections and handling large-format objects during digitization, assisting the registrar with incoming imaging projects, and general administrative duties.
+Caroline Mulligan earned a MSLIS with a concentration in Archival Management from Simmons University, and a BA with concentrations in English Nonfiction Writing and History from Brown University.
+She previously interned at the Vine Deloria, Jr. Library at the National Museum of the American Indian at the Smithsonian Institution, and worked as a student assistant at the John Hay Special Collections Library and Orwig Music Library at Brown University.

 B. Wells Douglas